khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 1. Use colors as Figma variables instead of styles from **📙&nbsp;Component&nbsp;library**. ([How do I apply a Figma variable?](https://help.figma.com/hc/en-us/articles/15343107263511-Apply-variables-to-designs))
 1. Let us know how you get on in the [feedback issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1870).
 No problem too big, no feedback too small.

-In the future styles will be removed from the component library, and these Figma variables will be updated to support dark mode.
+In the future, color styles will be removed from the component library and these Figma variables will be updated to support dark mode.

 We've scoped these Figma variables by limiting the properties they can be applied to.
 This helps cut out the guess work when designing and supports recommended usage.
 For example, `text.color.default` can only be applied as a fill to a text element and not to a stroke or shape layer.